 So technologically speaking, it should be pretty robust.
 But there are always risks, and if loopholes were to be exposed, it could have dire consequences.

-And it's because of these risks that Bitcoin recently hit the headlines for less positive reasons, when the virtual exchange Mt.Gox was hit with a DDoS attack by a group of hackers a few years ago, and Bitcoin's value took a dip.
+And it's because of these risks that Bitcoin hit the headlines for less positive reasons, when the virtual exchange Mt.Gox was hit with a DDoS attack by a group of hackers in 2013, and Bitcoin's value took a dip.

 But as Lehdonvirta quickly reminds us, it's not just these sorts of attacks that are a problem - we need an eye on the future at all times.

 As a currency, Bitcoin is not stable enough for most businesses.
 The value of a Bitcoin fluctuates dramatically and because there are no controls there is nothing to stop money vanishing if the price tanks.